 What to Expect From Your Nursing Internship or Practicum

 Nursing student internships and practicums take place in a healthcare setting, where students can gain the experience they need to succeed in their future careers.
-Potential internship settings include hospitals, clinics, long-term care facilities, and doctor’s offices.
-Students’ nursing schools help place them in an internship or practicum environment that suits their academic needs and career goals.
+Potential internship settings include hospitals, clinics, long-term care facilities, and doctors' offices.
+Nursing schools help place students in an internship or practicum environment that suits their academic needs and career goals.
 Online nursing schools can help students find approved internships or practicums located close enough for a practical commute.

 Where to Find Nursing Internships

-There are several methods of finding nursing internships, including summer nursing internships.
-Below are a few options which can provide a starting point for your research:
+There are several ways of finding nursing internships, including summer nursing internships.
+Below are a few starting points:

-- Your School’s Career Center: College career centers maintain listings of nursing internships to help students fulfill their required credits.
-They can also assist students with the skills they need to apply and interview for internships.
+College career centers maintain nursing internship listings to help students fulfill their required credits.
+They can also assist students with interviewing and job application skills.

-- Job Fairs: Employers send recruiters to job fairs to meet with students who are looking for jobs or internships.
-Some job fairs focus on particular industries, including healthcare.
+Employers send recruiters to job fairs to meet students who are looking for jobs or internships.
+Some job fairs and nurse recruiters focus on just the healthcare industry.

-- Recruiting Events: When an employer is seeking new employees, or has internship openings, they may hold recruiting events to help inform interested students.
+When an employer is seeking new employees or has internship openings, they may hold recruiting events to reach out to interested students.

-- Job Boards and Internship Databases: Many professional organizations maintain job boards and internship databases to keep members updated on available opportunities.
+Many professional organizations have job boards and internship databases to keep members updated on available opportunities.
 Most of these resources are available online.

 Nursing Internship Opportunities